The peer review process

-BMJ mainly operates the following four types of peer review:
+BMJ mainly operates the following types of peer review:

 - Open peer review: Reviewer and author are known to each other.
-BMJ publishes the reviewer comments and previous versions of the manuscript alongside the accepted paper.
+These journals publish the reviewer comments and previous versions of the manuscript alongside the accepted paper.

 - Single blind peer review: The names of the reviewers are hidden from the author.
 This is the traditional method of reviewing and is the most common.

-- Double blind peer review: Both the reviewer and the author are anonymous.
+- Double blind peer review: Both the reviewer and the author are anonymous to each other.

-- Triple blind peer review: The handling editor, reviewer and author are anonymous.
+- Triple blind peer review: The handling editor, reviewer and author are anonymous to each other.